Xensor Market Cap Achieves $240,395.39 (XSR)

-Xensor (XSR) traded flat against the dollar during the one day period ending at 16:00 PM E.T. on September 30th.
+Xensor (XSR) traded flat against the U.S. dollar during the twenty-four hour period ending at 21:00 PM ET on October 4th.
+In the last week, Xensor has traded down 0% against the U.S. dollar.
+One Xensor token can now be purchased for approximately $0.0001 or 0.00000000 BTC on popular exchanges.
 Xensor has a market cap of $240,395.39 and approximately $11,179.03 worth of Xensor was traded on exchanges in the last day.
-In the last week, Xensor has traded down 0% against the dollar.
-One Xensor token can now be purchased for $0.0001 or 0.00000000 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.